-Individuals with incomplete secondary education comprise a plurality of the working poor: at 44.2 percent of the working poor in 2023, this proportion has not changed much between 2011 and 2023.
-This group's share amongst the unemployed poor was 44.6 percent in 2011, increasing to 46.8 percent by 2023.
-However, the largest increase amongst the working poor is for those with a completed secondary education: in 2011, 18.6 percent of the working poor had a complete secondary education, but this had increased to 27.2 percent by 2023.
-The growing share of working poverty accounted for by those with a completed secondary education demonstrates that only increasing access to education is not a sufficient condition to escape poverty.
-In effect, the value of a completed secondary education in terms of labour market outcomes has decreased over time as more people were able to obtain that qualification.
-At the same time, minimum educational requirements sought by employers have increased, with many white-collar jobs required a post-secondary qualification.
+Individuals with incomplete secondary education comprise a plurality of the working poor: at 44.2 per cent of the working poor in 2023, this proportion has not changed significantly between 2011 and 2023.
+This group's share among the unemployed poor was 44.6 per cent in 2011, increasing to 46.8 per cent by 2023.
+However, the largest increase among the working poor is for those with a completed secondary education: in 2011, 18.6 per cent of the working poor had a complete secondary education, but this increased to 27.2 per cent by 2023.
+The growing share of working poverty accounted for by those with a completed secondary education demonstrates that merely increasing access to education is not a sufficient condition to escape poverty.
+In effect, the value of a completed secondary education in terms of labour market outcomes has decreased over time as more people have been able to obtain that qualification.
+At the same time, minimum educational requirements sought by employers have increased, with many white-collar jobs requiring a post-secondary qualification.
 As such, many individuals with a completed secondary education may no longer be eligible for jobs that they would previously have been able to access.

 Except for 2023, urban areas accounted for a larger share of the unemployed poor than the working poor.
-This has been driven not by an increase in the proportion of the working poor living in urban areas (which has remained roughly constant over the period), but by a substantial reduction in the share of the unemployed poor who reside in urban areas from 62.7 percent in 2011 to 54.2 percent in 2023.
+This was driven not by an increase in the proportion of the working poor living in urban areas (which has remained roughly constant over the period), but by a substantial reduction in the share of the unemployed poor residing in urban areas from 62.7 per cent in 2011 to 54.2 per cent in 2023.
 Despite the lower proportion, the number of unemployed poor residing in urban areas increased from 1.9 million to 3.5 million over the period.
 However, rural areas experienced faster growth, with the number of unemployed poor increasing from 1.1 million in 2011 to 2.9 million in 2023.

 In most provinces, there are only small differences between their shares of the unemployed poor and the working poor.
 The differences are most apparent in South Africa's two most populous provinces: Gauteng and KwaZulu-Natal.
-Gauteng accounts for a larger share of the unemployed poor than the working poor, with this difference ranging from 0.8 percentage points (in 2023) to 5.4 percentage points (2019).
-A possible explanation for the difference is that many people who are actively looking for working are attracted to the province due to perceptions of a greater availability of jobs; however, once they have jobs, they are less likely to be poor since wages are relatively high.
-Except for 2011, the opposite is true in KwaZulu-Natal, with the province accounting for a large share of the working poor than of the unemployed poor.
-This may be due to relatively fewer economic opportunities in the province than other major provinces (especially Gauteng), or relatively lower wages and/or larger households in KwaZulu-Natal, implying a higher proportion of the employed experience poverty.
+Gauteng accounts for a larger share of the unemployed poor than the working poor, with this difference ranging from 0.8 percentage points (in 2023) to 5.4 percentage points (in 2019).
+A possible explanation for the difference is that many people who are actively looking for work are attracted to the province due to perceptions of greater job availability; however, once they secure jobs, they are less likely to be poor since wages are relatively high.
+Except for 2011, the opposite is true in KwaZulu-Natal, where the province accounts for a larger share of the working poor than of the unemployed poor.
+This may be due to relatively fewer economic opportunities in the province compared to other major provinces (especially Gauteng), or relatively lower wages and/or larger households in KwaZulu-Natal, implying that a higher proportion of the employed experience poverty.